LucaBon/weakly_semi-supervised_segmentation/README.md

 network.
 In the end, refine the result training again on the N1 pixel-level labels for some epoch.

+Eventually, it is possible to freeze the weights for all layers except the dense ones and train the multi-class classifier.

 To reproduce the training run `training_task_2` method in run_training.py script.